airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Entire Payment Flow
-Show the entire Payment Flow.
-Need to pass in a `PaymentIntent` object.
-The shopper can complete the entire payment process by calling this method, will return the `PaymentIntent` or `Exception`  through the callback method
+Use `presentPaymentFlow` to complete the entire payment flow.
+Needs to pass in a `PaymentIntent` and `ClientSecretProvider` object
 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()